Alonzo Hanagan: Photography

 In New York City, Lon met a number of physique photographers, and in the late 1930s was taught the basics of physique photography by Robert Gebhart (who worked under the pseudonym "Gebbé").
 In 1942, Lon released his first catalogue of physique photography, and had a series of photographs of bodybuilder John Grimek published in Strength & Health magazine.
 After the second world war, Lon devoted himself entirely to physique photography, abandoning his music career.
 He was known for using Greco-Roman esthetic in his photographic work.
 He mostly worked with Mediterranean, Latino and African American models, which was unusual in the 1940s, when most photographers preferred white models.
 His physique and beefcake photography was credited to his creative pseudonym, Lon of New York.

 Though Lon was known for a camp demeanour in private, and sometimes photographed drag queens, his physique photography was serious rather than campy, featuring highly masculine models and poses.

 Lon's photos were widely featured in popular physique magazines, and he published several magazines of his own: Men and Art, Male Pix, Star Models, and Male Model Parade.

 His work is largely to be considered one of the pioneers of physique photography.
-He was a contemporary of, and many would argue also inspired, several other photographers in different regions of the country including Bruce Bellas (Bruce of Los Angeles), Bob Mizer (Athletic Model Guild or AMG) Douglas Juleff (Douglas of Detroit), Don Whitman of Western Photography Guild in Denver, and, in Northern California, Russ Warner in Oakland and Dave Martin in San Francisco.
+He was a contemporary of, and many would argue also inspired, several other photographers in different regions of the country including Bruce Bellas (Bruce of Los Angeles), Bob Mizer (Athletic Model Guild or AMG) Douglas Juleff (Douglas of Detroit), Don Whitman of Western Photography Guild in Denver and, in Northern California, Russ Warner in Oakland and Dave Martin in San Francisco.

 Late years

-Hanagan's health declined in the early nineties.
+Hanagan's health declined in the early Nineties.
 He died in Lenox Hill Hospital in New York City on December 4, 1999, after a brief hospitalization.
 His body was cremated and ashes were scattered at his mother's grave in Lockport.

 Collections

-Most of Lon of New York works were considered too "dirty" to be included in public collections during his career.
+Most Lon of New York works were considered too "dirty" to be included in public collections during his career.
 Robert Mapplethorpe had some of Lon's works in his personal archive.
 His work is also in the permanent collection of Leslie-Lohman Museum of Gay and Lesbian Art and in Harry Weintraub Collection Of Gay-Related Photography And Historical Documentation of Cornell University Library.

 Exhibitions

 Despite Hanagan being inactive in photography in the latter part of his life, his photographs were distributed in exhibitions in the United States.
-Some of his images were exhibited as part of the group exhibition "Photoflexion" in Los Angeles Centre for Photographic studies in 1981 with images of Muybridge and Mapplethorpe.
+Some of his images were exhibited as part of the group exhibition "Photoflexion" in Los Angeles Centre for Photographic studies in 1981, with images of Muybridge and Mapplethorpe.
 The exhibition attracted the attention of St. Martin's Press, which published its catalog as a book in 1984.
-Lon's work was also exhibited in several exhibitions in the nineties, including "L'homme at Home: Male Nudes - 19th century to Present" in Throckmorton Fine Art gallery in New York City; "Male", curated by Vince Aletti in Wessel+O'Connor Gallery; "Bonding" in David Allen Gallery in Venice, California.
+Lon's work was also exhibited in several exhibitions in the Nineties, including "L'homme at Home: Male Nudes – 19th Century to Present" in Throckmorton Fine Art gallery in New York City; "Male", curated by Vince Aletti in Wessel+O'Connor Gallery; "Bonding" in David Allen Gallery in Venice, California.